wssuzb/ArXiv-astro-ph/2021/WFST-AGN.md

 examine the impact on the delay measurements when using three different methods, namely JAVELIN, CREAM, and PyCS.
-**Find that current accretion disk sizes estimated from JAVELIN and PyCS are underestimated by ∼ 30%** and that unbiased measurement are only obtained with methods that properly take the skewed transfer functions into account, as the CREAM code does.
->Give the result: **CREAM can measure disk sizes with a rms error below 10%, even for a cadence of 5 days and with data loss.
+**Find that current accretion disk sizes estimated from JAVELIN and PyCS are underestimated by ∼ 30%** and that unbiased measurement are only obtained with methods that properly take the skewed transfer functions into account, as the CREAM code does. and give the result: **CREAM can measure disk sizes with a rms error below 10%, even for a cadence of 5 days and with data loss.
 A cadence better than 2 days even achieves errors below the 5% level.**